verrazzano/docs/content/en/docs/customize/opensearch.md

   Hardware requirements vary dramatically by workload, but, typically, two vCPU cores for every 100 GiB of your storage requirement is sufficient.

+  With reference to our example, for 192 GiB, CPU cores required are 4

 - Shard Size